Human genetic enhancement: Behavior

 Recently, it was also shown that the gene transfer of CBP (CREB (c-AMP response element binding protein) binding protein) improves cognitive deficits in an animal model of Alzheimer's dementia via increasing the expression of BDNF (brain-derived neurotrophic factor).
 The same authors were also able to show in this study that accumulation of amyloid-β (Aβ) interfered with CREB activity which is physiologically involved in memory formation.

 In another study, it was shown that Aβ deposition and plaque formation can be reduced by sustained expression of the neprilysin (an endopeptidase) gene which also led to improvements on the behavioural (i.e. cognitive) level.

 Similarly, the intracerebral gene transfer of ECE (endothelin-converting enzyme) via a virus vector stereotactically injected in the right anterior cortex and hippocampus, has also shown to reduce Aβ deposits in a transgenic mouse model of Alzeimer's dementia.

 There is also research going on on genoeconomics, a protoscience that is based on the idea that a person's financial behavior could be traced to their DNA and that genes are related to economic behavior.
 As of 2015, the results have been inconclusive.
 Some minor correlations have been identified.

+Some studies show that our genes may affect some of our behaviors.
+For example, some genes may follow our state of stagnation, while others may be responsible for our bad habits.
+To give an example, the MAOA (Mono oxidase A) gene, the feature of this gene affects the release of hormones such as serotonin, epinephrine and dopamine and suppresses them.
+It prevents us from reacting in some situations and from stopping and making quick decisions in other situations, which can cause us to make wrong decisions in possible bad situations.
+As a result of some research, mood states such as aggression, feelings of compassion and irritability can be observed in people carrying this gene.
+Additionally, as a result of research conducted on people carrying the MAOA gene, this gene can be passed on genetically from parents, and mutations can also develop due to later epigenetic reasons.
+If we talk about epigenetic reasons, children of families growing up in bad environments begin to implement whatever they see from their parents.
+For this reason, those children begin to exhibit bad habits or behaviors such as irritability and aggression in the future.